Nah Neh Nah

 "Nah Neh Nah" is a song by Belgian band Vaya Con Dios.
 It was released in 1990 as the first single from the band's second studio album, Night Owls.

 The music video consists of one single take.

-The song has been covered by Italian DJ Rico Bernasconi in 2010, and by German house duo Milk & Sugar in 2011.
+The song has been covered by German Band Keimzeit in 1996, by Italian DJ Rico Bernasconi in 2010, and by German house duo Milk & Sugar in 2011, as well as by German Band Rebel Tell on their album Schlager ist nicht kriminell in 2022.